tintin10q/computational-linguistics-summary/README.md

 ![Tikkie qr code valid till around 18 june](tikki.webp)

->Every model is wrong, but some models are usefull.
+>Every model is wrong, but some models are useful.